-However, on 6 April 2020, the Group got a notice of revocation of the Akepo marginal Field from the Ministry of Petroleum Resources, as such, the asset is no longer classified as held for sale under IFRS 5 effective 31 December 2019.
+However, on 6 April 2020, the Group received notice of revocation of the Akepo Marginal Field from the Ministry of Petroleum Resources, as such, the asset is no longer classified as held for sale under IFRS 5 effective 31 December 2019.
+The asset has also been fully impaired.